How to Propagate Anthurium Plants from Seed

 The Right Way to Water Anthurium Houseplants

-A close up horizontal image of an anthurium houseplant with bright red spathes and glossy green leaves.
+A close up horizontal image of anthurium plants growing indoors.

 How much water do anthuriums need?
 These colorful, tropical houseplants require ample humidity and moist soil, but too much water will harm them.
 Help them to thrive indoors with well-draining soil and proper pots, learn how often to water, and decode signs that your plant is getting too much water, or too little.